algolia/search-insights.js/README.md

 When using [Require.js](https://requirejs.org/), the default UMD build might conflict and throw with a "Mismatched anonymous define() modules" message.
 This is a [known Require.js issue](https://requirejs.org/docs/errors.html#mismatch).

-To work around this problem, avoid loading the library via a `define()` call.
-Instead, change `ALGOLIA_INSIGHTS_SRC` to point to the IIFE build, like following:
+To work around this problem and ensure you capture all interactions occurring before the library is done loading, change `ALGOLIA_INSIGHTS_SRC` to point to the IIFE build, and load it via a `<script>` tag.

 <!-- prettier-ignore-start -->
 ```html